Zoher15/Artificial-Intelligence-Part-of-Speech-Tagging-and-Optical-Character-Recognition/README.md

 For question 1 we are using the following definitions of emissions and transitions:
 	1. Emision: The probability of word occuring given its label.
 P('The'|Noun) or P('The'|Verb) or P('The'|Determinant) and so on.
 	2. Transition: The probability of a label occuring given the previous label.
 P(Noun|Verb) or P(Verb|Determinant) and so on.
-Here, if our algorithm sees a word it has has never observed before, we assign the highest probability to the unknown word being a noun.
+Here, if our algorithm sees a word it has never observed before, we assign the highest probability to the unknown word being a noun.
 This word is then added to our training set and the next time this word is seen, our algorithm knows a way to deal with it.

 For question 2 we are using the following definitions of emissions and transitions:
 	1. Initial: The probability of a charcter occuring as first character of the sentense.
 We are using Laplacian smoothing to get a better probability distribution and non-zero probability for characters not present in training data at 1st position.